ankitvermatech/Java-Features/README.md

 # Java-Features
-This Repo contains all the Java 8 Features Practice and in future more java versions features practice will be added
+This Repo contains all the Java 8 Features Practice Design Patterns Practice